PaddlePaddle/Paddle/doc/design/cpp_data_feeding.md

 };
 ```

-A file reader binds with a single file and reads one instance of data from the file at a time.
+A file reader binds with a single file and reads one data instance at a time.
 Each type of file reader shall implement its own `ReadNextImpl()`, `HasNext()` and `ReInit()`.

 The `ReadNextImpl()` is invoked by `ReadNext()`.
-Besides invoking `ReadNextImpl()`, `ReadNext()` is also in charge of checking the output, making sure that each shape of `LoDTensor` in `*out` is consistent with the one in `dims_`.
+Besides invoking `ReadNextImpl()`, `ReadNext()` is also responsible for checking the output, making sure that each shape of `LoDTensor` in `*out` is consistent with the one in `dims_`.

 ### DecoratedReader

 A decorated reader takes another reader(both file reader and decorated reader are OK) as its 'underlying reader'.
-It gets data from its underlying reader, does some process on them(shuffling,  batching or something else), then yields processed data.
+It gets data from its underlying reader, does some processing on them(shuffling,  batching or something else), then yields processed data.
 The output data of a decorated reader can be a single instance or a batch. `ShuffleReader` and `BatchReader` are both decorated readers.

 ```cpp
 class DecoratedReader : public ReaderBase {